 On the third week of its Montana Business Agenda Tour, the Montana Chamber of Commerce spent time in north central Montana.

 The stops on this leg of the tour included White Sulphur Springs, Lewistown, Havre, Shelby, Cut Bank and Great Falls.
-On Monday, the Montana Chamber took a tour of the Black Butte Copper Project and ended with Webb Brown, president/CEO of the Montana Chamber, giving the keynote address at the Great Falls Area Chamber of Commerce’s Annual Award Dinner.
+On Monday, we took a tour of the Black Butte Copper Project and ended with Webb Brown, president/CEO of the Montana Chamber, giving the keynote address at the Great Falls Area Chamber of Commerce’s Annual Award Dinner.

-During the Montana Business Agenda Tour, the Montana Chamber has gone more in depth about its 10-year strategic plan, Envision 2026.
+During the Montana Business Agenda Tour, we have gone more in depth about our ten-year strategic plan, Envision 2026.
 One of the four core objectives is entrepreneurship and under that umbrella falls the ‘Make Montana Home’ campaign.
-With a grant from the Gianforte Family Foundation, the Montana Chamber heard plenty of comments about how small towns are working to attract and bring back young former residents.
+With a grant from the Gianforte Family Foundation, we heard plenty of comments about how small towns are working to attract and bring back young former residents.

 “We know a lot of talent has left the Treasure State,” Brown said.
 “We’re researching ways to help those people make Montana home again.”